 Hazardous Household Waste Drop-off

-- Aerosol cans (if aerosol spray cans are completely empty they can be recycled with residential or drop-off recycling)
+- Aerosol cans (if aerosol spray cans are completely empty they can be recycled with scrap metal at Waste and Recycling Centers)

 - Automotive chemicals

 - Fluorescent light bulbs, including tubes and compact fluorescent lights (CFLs, also known as "twirly" lights), up to 8 feet long.

 - Fluorescent tubes and bulbs contain mercury.
 Do not break or dispose of in a landfill.
 Do not include with household trash.

 - Household cleaners and chemicals